 Joyce could sense Jacky’s teasing tone.
 “Sure, laugh away.
 But that’s my plan.
 It’ll be better in the long run when I can’t travel anymore.
 So it’s not just about someone.”

-Joyce sends him a look but resumes her serious expression again.
+Joyce sent him a look but resumed her serious expression again.
 “So what about you?
 What was that you wanted to talk about?”